Waltham police warn residents about multiple unprovoked attacks at apartment complex

 WALTHAM, MASS.
 (WHDH) – Residents are on edge in Waltham after police sent a reverse 911 call Thursday to warn about a man who has been randomly attacking people over the past few weeks.

-Police say they’re investigating at least five reports of unprovoked attacks in the Gardencrest apartment complex since Nov.
+Police say they’re investigating nine reports of unprovoked attacks in the Gardencrest apartment complex and in the downtown area near Chestnut and Charles streets since Nov.
 10.

+“The person responsible for these crimes appears to be lying in wait and attacking their victims by surprise,” police said in a release on Friday.

+“I just hope that they catch him, this is not right,” he said.
+“Getting attacked at night.
+People should be safe in their community not fearful for their life.”

+Menendez’s uncle said the man did not say or take anything during the altercation.

-One man says his mother lives at the complex and he’s worried about her being there alone.
+Another man said his mother lives at the complex and he is so worried about her being there alone, he is moving in.

 “To me, that’s frightening, you know, people being picked off randomly,” he said.
 “God forbid she takes her dog for a walk and gets attacked.”